-- "The Public School, in accordance with 31 Del.
-C. §309(e), shall make a determination of suitability as an Employee, Contractor or Volunteer on each person it requested to initiate the CBC process." - Delaware Code requires each public school to "...make the final determination of suitability for placement of a candidate in a Student Teaching Placement in its school."
-During our interview, the school district indicated that it relies upon the higher education institutions to make the suitability determination for student teachers. - CBC Record Retention/Existence: Seven (7) employees and four (4) student teachers did not have documented evidence that a compliant CBC, consisting of the fingerprint DE SBI and FBI screenings, had been completed. - one student teacher had a compliant fingerprint DE SBI, but lacked documentation of the FBI screening. - For three student teachers, the higher education institution did not have a record of the student attending the college. - Aged Receipt of CBC Records: Three provisional employees had a compliant CBC received greater than 30 days after the hire date (1,428, 50, and 49 days) and were categorized as aged.
-Although Delaware Code is not specific about the length of time that a person may serve in a provisional status, the school district neglected to develop any additional control policy or procedures in this area. - Real-Time Start and End Date Tracking: OAOA was unable to determine timeliness of the receipt of CBCs of 17 student teachers and 2 volunteers due to the lack of tracking of start and end dates.
-The school district maintains a spreadsheet for volunteer coaches, however, if a parent volunteers, then the district office leaves it up to the individual school to track the volunteers through the Raptor System.
-Without an established, documented real-time tracking process, there is no assurance that the appropriate persons have the required CBCs and that the school district has a complete list of contractors and volunteers.
+- The requirement states "The Public School, in accordance with 31 Del.C. §309(e), shall make a determination of suitability as an Employee, Contractor or Volunteer on each person it requested to initiate the CBC process." - During interviews, the school district indicated that it relies upon the student teacher's higher education institution to make the suitability determination for student teachers; however, the Delaware Code also requires each public school to "...make the final determination of suitability for placement of a candidate in a Student Teaching Placement in its school". - CBC Record Retention/Existence: Three (3) employees did not have documented evidence that a compliant CBC, consisting of the fingerprint SBI and FBI screenings, had been completed. - For one employee, the district communicated that according to Title 11, §8570, cafeteria substitutes are not required to obtain a CBC.
+Upon further research, we found that Title 11, §8570 was repealed on 4/7/16 and the employee was hired after this date. - For the remaining two employees, the district was unable to provide the CBCs. - Real-Time Start and End Date Tracking: OAOA was unable to determine the timeliness of the receipt of CBC of eleven (11) volunteers due to the lack of real-time tracking of the start and end dates.
+The school district also had included visitors on volunteer lists provided to OAOA as the population of visitors.
+The lack of an established, documented process provides no assurance that the school district has a complete list of volunteers, student teachers, or contractors to ensure the CBCs are complete.

 Contractor Oversight and Non-Compliance: There is no written requirement at either the State or district level (either in the Delaware Code or as part of school district internal controls) for oversight of outside contractors.
-The school district does not maintain CBC records for the contractors or have formal oversight over the contractors in this area.
-Instead, the school district relies solely on the contractor for the CBC processes including obtaining, reviewing, making suitability determination, and record retention in a personnel file.
-The school district does not monitor contractors to ensure they are conducting compliant background checks.